 Feras is a PhD student at the University of Toronto Department of Civil & Mineral Engineering.
 His current research focuses on developing models and control strategies to streamline passenger and train flows via the application of traffic flow theory, simulation, and reinforcement learning.
 He received his BEng in Civil Engineering from An-Najah National University, Palestine, and his MASc from Concordia University, Canada.
 Feras enjoys nature, biking, table tennis, BBQ, coffee, and reading.

 Alaa is a PhD candidate in the Department of Civil and Mineral Engineering.
 Her research interest is in the field of bus-hailing and flexible transit services.
-Alaa holds MASc degree from the University of Toronto where her research focused on managing unplanned subway disruptions and she holds BE in Civil and Environmental Engineering from the American University of Beirut.
+Alaa holds an MASc from the University of Toronto where her research focused on managing unplanned subway disruptions and she holds a BE in Civil and Environmental Engineering from the American University of Beirut.

-Kareem Othman is PhD candidate at the University of Toronto Department of Civil & Mineral Engineering working under the co-supervision of Professor Amer Shalaby and Professor Baher Abdulhai.
+Kareem Othman is a PhD candidate at the University of Toronto Department of Civil & Mineral Engineering working under the co-supervision of Professor Amer Shalaby and Professor Baher Abdulhai.
 His research interests include transit management, adaptive arterial control, connected vehicles, and autonomous vehicles.
 He holds BASc and MASc degrees from Cairo University.
 Kareem enjoys playing and watching football.

 Jilin is a PhD student at the University of Toronto Department of Civil & Engineering.
-He has a BASc in Civil Engineering from University of British Columbia and a MSc in Civil and Environmental Engineering from UC Berkeley.
+He has a BASc in Civil Engineering from University of British Columbia and an MSc in Civil and Environmental Engineering from UC Berkeley.
 Jilin's research focuses on workforce planning in public transportation.
 He enjoys traveling and checking out maps.